jaredpar/jaredpar.github.io/_posts/2008-12-10-immutable-collections-and-backwards-compatibility.md

 consumers actually check for the read only scenario.
 For the search I used mscorlib, System, System.Xml, System.Data, System.Drawing and System.Core and System.Windows.Forms.
-And the number of classes which actually take into account ICollection<T>.IsReadOnly is ???
-1.
+And the number of classes which actually take into account ICollection<T>.IsReadOnly is ' 1.
 System.Collections.ObjectModel.Collection<T>.
-That???s it.
+That's it.

-So even if an immutable collection implements this interface in a read-only fashion there???s little chance anyone will be checking for it.
+So even if an immutable collection implements this interface in a read-only fashion there's little chance anyone will be checking for it.

 **IList<T>**